As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

 Learn the Intrinsic Stuff

-Internally, are things you learn on your own and are hard or impossible to teach others.
+Internally, these are things you learn on your own and are hard or impossible to teach others.

-I remember those days when I copy Chimamanda’s Americanah by hand.
+I remember those days when I copied Chimamanda’s Americanah by hand.
 When I wrote ebooks, I was imitating Gary Harbert or Joe Sugarman.

 I know this affects how I attend to certain topics or tasks.
 When I was doing those exercises, it seemed pointless.
 But you can tell that things will get better when you persist.
 You will absorb those people’s styles and improve.

 Also, you will learn some things that are personal.